AvirupMazumder/Coding_Problems/Math/Nth_Fibocacci_Number/readme.md

 ### Problem Description

 ```
-Given an integer A you need to find the Ath fibonacci number modulo 109 + 7.
+Given an integer A you need to find the Ath Fibonacci number modulo 10^9 + 7.

 The first fibonacci number F1 = 1